- Download our Moving to Sydney Guide (PDF)

 Finding a job in Sydney

 The best place to start looking is on the internet.
-Looking for opportunities online has many advantages: it’s free, new listings are put up frequently, and expats can start job hunting even before they arrive in Australia.
-Job seekers can also filter a search by location, sector, salary and position, which saves a great deal of time.
+Looking for opportunities online has many advantages: it’s free, new listings are put up frequently, and you can start job hunting even before you arrive in Australia.
+Jobseekers can also filter a search by location, sector, salary and position, which saves a great deal of time.

 For those who already know what type of work they want, approaching recruitment agencies can be highly beneficial.
-There are hundreds of them in Sydney, and expats can find agencies for all types of jobs ranging from office admin and management to hospitality and construction.
+There are hundreds of them in Sydney, and you can find agencies for all types of jobs in various sectors.

-Lastly, expats would do well to put their networking skills to work.
+Lastly, you would do well to put your networking skills to work.
 Word of mouth and personal recommendations are highly valued in Australia.
 Approaching a company directly and enquiring about roles can be a gateway to opening up opportunities down the line.
+Networking on websites like LinkedIn can also be hugely beneficial.

 Work culture in Sydney

-The corporate structure is typically egalitarian with emphasis on the team rather than the individual.
+The corporate structure is typically egalitarian, with an emphasis on the team rather than the individual.
 Everyone is encouraged to voice their opinions, and decisions are taken with group concerns in mind.

 Expat Health Insurance